rutukinnal0191/Rainfall-prediction/README.md

 This project aims to:

-Predict rainfall occurrence using Logistic Regression
+Predict rainfall occurrence using Logistic Regression and random forest

 Understand model prediction distribution using visualization